 Everything you didn’t necessarily need to know about Attack of the Crab Monsters.

 It’s one thing to discuss 2001 or Solaris with the general public, but a learned essay about Attack of the Crab Monsters is a tougher sell.
 It’s always been a joke title emblematic of the monster-crazy year of 1957.
 Forrest J. Ackerman clocked nearly a hundred sci-fi and fantasy releases in that boom year, and even TV’s Beaver Cleaver took his pal to the movies to see outrageous monster movies.
 The show fascinates from both a sci-fi and a production point of view.
 Roger Corman’s first two American-International sci-fi efforts followed the end-of-the-world and alien invasion playbooks, but this dynamite Allied Artists double bill with Not of This Earth inspires the pulp imagination.
-It’s not just crabs crawling around eating people; Charles B. Griffith stacked the screenplays with original ideas.
+It’s not just crabs crawling around eating people; Charles B. Griffith stacked the screenplay with original ideas.
 Philip K. Dick may have admired some of the conceptual twists here.

 The Corman-Griffith story seems fashioned from what could be filmed really fast in 1) Bronson Caverns, 2) Leo Carrillo State Beach, and around what looks like a private residence in the Hollywood Hills.
 The show is a ‘Los Altos Production’ — did Corman have a house on Los Altos Place, just South of the Hollywood Bowl?

 A nuclear survey team arrives at a small island to study the downwind effects of the Elugelab Thermonuclear Test, but as soon as they hit the beach things go wrong.
 A previous team has simply disappeared, leaving only a journal with incomplete entries.
 Two sailors come along as guards, but another is mysteriously decapitated in the surf, and the seaplane that brought them explodes on takeoff.
 A storm makes radio contact impossible.
 More bizarre events stack up.
 Loud rumblings are heard as various parts of the island crumble into the sea.
 A deep pit opens up not far from the expedition’s headquarters.
 Oceanic biologist Martha Hunter (Pamela Duncan of The Undead and My Gun is Quick) hears a voice calling in the night, which physicist Karl Weigand (Leslie Bradley) identifies as belonging to one of the members of the lost first expedition.
 The new arrivals soon come under siege by several gigantic land crabs, super-intelligent atomic mutations with eerie telepathic powers.
 Professors Wiegand and Jules Deveroux (Mel Welles) theorize that the creatures aren’t even composed of ordinary matter.
 The crabs are causing the island to break up and disappear.
-Soon there will be no place for the few surviving scientists to hide.
+Soon there will be no place for the scientists to hide.

 Charles Griffith said that Roger Corman’s instructions were to write a script where every scene has meaningful action or introduces a new note of mystery.
 Excellent visual continuity ties together Corman’s three main locations, making his story flow even though 80% of its fantastic content is off-screen.
 We mostly hear about the crabs’ fantastic properties and abilities — that they’re made of a different kind of energy, that they absorb and consolidate the memories and even speech patterns of people they eat.
 Wasn’t there some experiment that showed that planaria flatworms ‘inherit’ the learned conditioning of other flatworms that they consume?
 In another slightly less successful twist, the crabs can make their ‘voices’ heard out loud by vibrating metal objects — a plate, even a gun — to produce the sound.
 It’s not something supernatural — all sound is produced by something vibrating.
 The movie zips along too fast to let us contemplate the inconsistencies in these ideas.